What is the Armed Forces Covenant?

 What are the benefits of employing a Veteran or Reservist?

 - Reservists and Veterans bring world-class transferable training, paid for by Defence.
 Military training develops the core skills of self-confidence, determination, teamwork, problem-solving leadership and ability to work under pressure.
 CMI estimates the value of training at £8,000 per person.

 - Individuals with experience in military service have exceptional team spirit and the ability to lead and follow, qualities that are seamlessly transferred to your organisation.

-- The Regional Employer Engagement team, Bobby Birdi, Phil Sinclair, Carl Bilboe and John Dargavel, will be happy to support with your Armed Forces Covenant pledges.
-Contact us on 0121 274 2228 or email@example.com .
+- The Regional Employer Engagement team, Graham Whitehouse, Phil Sinclair, Carl Bilboe and John Dargavel, will be happy to support you with your Armed Forces Covenant pledges.
+Contact them on 0121 274 2228 or email@example.com